aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 - [x] fix logs
 - [ ] Testing
 - [x] Support raw format for base image
-- [ ] More testing with different Distro
+- [ ] More testing with different Distro: Fedora, debian, alpine
 - [ ] Document for user how to build their own images
 - [x] Allow ssh developer key
 - [ ] Automated testing in CI